joaotheboss/ftennis/README.md

 # ftennis
+<p>This is a repo for data of fantasy tennis with friends</p>
 The following table is the ranking (smash-it points).
 | Posizione | Giocatore   | Punti   |
 |-----------|-------------|---------|
 | 1         | Mirko       | 3812.9  |